 Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been obse rved that reflects current profi ciency on this indicator?
-The examples above are ill lustrative and do not t reflect an exclusive list of wha it is expected):
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, v what has been obse erved that reflects current profi ciency on this indicator?
+Evidence Log (Specifically, what has been observed that reflects current proficiency on this indicator?
+The examples above are illustrative and do not reflect an exclusive list of what is expected):